 In November 2014, Laura had her first fight and gave her friend and opponent, Brie Maheu, a hard fight.
 Had a winner been called (it was an exhibition), Laura knows Brie would have been declared the victor.
 The real victory for Laura was getting into the ring and giving it her all.
 On October 8, 2016, Laura fought at Irwin’s Boxing Club for her then-coach Billy Irwin.
 It was, again, an exhibition, and Laura dominated the fight.

 Since learning about Shape Your Life from Cathy van Ingen in 2014, Laura has wanted to bring the program to Niagara.
 Shape Your Life is a social and recreational boxing program for women-identified individuals who are survivors of violence.
 Laura knows the benefits of boxing for healing from physical and emotional trauma.

 Currently, Laura sits on the Greater Niagara Chamber of Commerce’s Women In Niagara Council.
-She is also a member of Niagara Poverty Reduction Network’s Wages and Work committee, and she runs The Practical Feminist blog and co-hosts The Practical Feminist podcast.
+She is also a member of Niagara Poverty Reduction Network’s Wages and Work committee, and was recently elected to Regional Council.

 Director, Assistant Coach

 Laura Hughes is a Niagara-based community educator, writer, and motivational speaker delivering equity and arts programming to youth, educators, and organizations.
 She has facilitated more 60 workshops across southern Ontario to elementary, secondary, college, and university students on topics of consent education, youth leadership, mental health, inclusive sexual health education, and on eradicating sexual violence.